310mc/https-310mc.github.io-tl/source/_posts/wildland/wildland.md

 - Story Index
 - Event Story
 - Unspecified Writer
 description: "[ES!!]
-Ryuseitai is selected to take part in ‘WILDLAND’, an event inspired by Alice In Wonderland.
+Ryuseitai is selected to take part in ‘WILDLAND’, an event inspired by Alice in Wonderland.
 As the commander, Tetora struggles to figure out how to present WILDLAND’s image…"
 permalink: wildland/
 hidden: true
 ---